 Dining in Japan with children can be quite a task.
 Fortunately, there are a ton of family restaurant chains for you to enjoy.

 They are super easy to enjoy with children because they essentially do everything you need.
-They have seating for kids.
-Menu items for kids.
-Silverware for kids.
-Coloring books and toys even.
+They have seats, menu items, silverware, coloring books, and toys even.

 But if you want to get off the beaten path a bit you’ll start to run into difficulties.
 Here are a few phrases to help you out.

 While nearly all restaurants allow children, there are some that do not.
 These are usually very high-end restaurants or are in fact an izakaya — a bar that serves food (small dishes that go great with alcoholic beverages).

 To ask if the place allows children say: